-Geologically, southeast Missouri lies over sedimentary rock built up over eons of pre-historic oceans rising and falling and depositing silt across the bedrock.
-This sediment eventually compresses and forms limestone.
+Geologically, this southeastern portion of Missouri lies over sedimentary rock built up from pre-historic oceans which deposited silt across the bedrock.
+Over millions years, this sediment compressed to form limestone.
 Hence, quarrying and processing of this natural resource is a major industry in the region.

 Originally, three separate plants and quarries operated at Mosher producing hydrated lime and quicklime: Ste Genevieve Lime & Quarry, the Peerless White Lime Company and Bluff City Lime.
-The three independents were eventually absorbed by Mississippi Lime and converted their vertical kilns to the more efficient rotary type.
+All three were eventually absorbed into the Mississippi Lime Company and their vertical kilns converted into the more efficient rotary kilns.

-The Mississippi Lime plant is huge with 33 tracks as of 1987.
-A modern era image is available from Vintage Aerial and provides perspective on the size of this facility.
+The Mississippi Lime plant remains today as the largest shipper on the M-I with 33 tracks.
+A 1970’s era image was captured by Vintage Aerial and shows the enormity of this facility.

 Lime is used in various manufacturing and agricultural processes, including water purification by municipal water departments throughout the midwest.
-Crushed limestone was sold for glass making, poultry grit, asphalt filler, roadstone, concrete aggregate and railroad ballast.
+Crushed limestone was sold for glass making, poultry grit, asphalt filler, road stone, fertilizer, concrete aggregate and railroad ballast.

 Sanborn maps are helpful in understanding how the railroad served the lime plants.
 The following images are taken from the 1929 maps.

-Lime producers have always constituted the principal shipment on the M-I and plants were typically switched twice daily.
-In the early years, lime was bagged and shipped in boxcars to protect it from moisture.
+Peerless, along with the other plants, operated 3 shifts daily, so the plants demanded frequent service to keep the kilns burning and product shipping.
+They were typically switched twice daily, and during peak periods, even more often.
+Initially, lime was bagged and shipped in boxcars for protection from moisture.
 By 1942, covered hoppers began to move lime in bulk.
 Despite bulk shipping, boxcars are still occasionally used for customers desiring more convenient packaging.
-Nearly all outbound loads will require weighing at Middle Yard.
+While most covered hoppers are owned by the M-I, an occasional foreign road will be pressed into service.
+Nearly all outbound loads will require weighing at the Middle Yard scales.